tumelo-maja/delicate-care/README.md

 # Zalama Care Services

-Zalama care service is a site aim at providing infomartion about social care services offered at Zalama care.
+Zalama care service is a site aim at providing information about social care services offered at Zalama care.
 The site offers visitors seeking care for themselves or their loved ones.

 Target audience: adults with limited mobility or living with disability, elderly, individuals/families seeking care support for their loved ones and individuals who have just had a surgery and require support temporarily.